Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ### You want to add a new auditor to a Google Cloud Platform project.
 The auditor should be allowed to read, but not modify, all project items.
 How should you configure the auditor's permissions?

 - [ ] Create a custom role with view-only project permissions.
-Add the user`s account to the custom role.
+Add the user's account to the custom role.
 - [ ] Create a custom role with view-only service permissions.
-Add the user`s account to the custom role.
+Add the user's account to the custom role.
 - [x] Select the built-in IAM project Viewer role.
-Add the user`s account to this role.
+Add the user's account to this role.
 - [ ] Select the built-in IAM service Viewer role.
-Add the user`s account to this role.
+Add the user's account to this role.

 **[⬆ Back to Top](#table-of-contents)**